xvishaldongre/you-dl/README.md

 - Add support for config file.
 - Better README.
 - Error handling.
-- cli interface for help .
+- CLI interface for help .
 - And lots more.